TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Moving Objects {#moving_objects}

 You can move objects around by using either the mouse or keyboard shortcuts.
 Left click and drag on a selected object to move it (and all other selected objects) around.
 In the 3D viewport, the objects are moved on the XY plane by default.
-Hold #key(307) to move the objects vertically along the Z axis.
+Hold #key(Alt) to move the objects vertically along the Z axis.
 In a 2D viewport, the objects are moved on the viewport's view plane.
 There is no way to change an object's distance from the camera using the mouse in a 2D viewport.
 If grid snapping is enabled, the distances by which you move them are snapped to the grid component-wise, that is, if the grid is set to 16 units, you can move objects by 16 units in either direction.

 You can also use the keyboard to move objects.
 Every time you hit one of the shortcuts in the following table, the object will move in the appropriate direction by the current grid size.
-Also remember that you can [duplicate objects and move them](#duplicating_objects) in the given direction in one operation by holding #key(308) and hitting one of the keyboard shortcuts listed below.
+Also remember that you can [duplicate objects and move them](#duplicating_objects) in the given direction in one operation by holding #key(Ctrl) and hitting one of the keyboard shortcuts listed below.

 Direction     Shortcut (2D)                                                            Shortcut (3D)
 ---------     -------------                                                            -------------